CICE-Consortium/Icepack/README.md

 See [Git and Workflow Guide](https://docs.google.com/document/d/1rR6WAvZQT9iAMUp-m_HZ06AUCCI19mguFialsMCYs9o/edit?usp=sharing)
 2.  check out only a particular branch, version or tag
 In the workflow for step 1 above, substitute
-  [check this] git clone -b branch_name --single-branch --recursive https://github.com/CICE-Consortium/Icepack.git local_directory_name
+  [check this] git clone -b branch_name https://github.com/CICE-Consortium/Icepack.git local_directory_name
 or use svn
   svn co https://github.com/CICE-Consortium/Icepack/branch_name
 where "branch name" can also be a version name